Mr. Frank Dahman, Superintendent

 Mr. Erholtz and his wife Kim reside in Lee’s Summit and they have three children.

-He is a member of the Missouri Association of Secondary School Principals and the UCM Educational Leadership School Administration Advisory Committee.
-He is past president of the Central District for MASSP.
+Mr. Eggers is a member of both the Missouri and National Associations of Secondary School Principals.
+He is past president of NWMASSP, past Northwest District representative for MASSP, and current president of MASSP.